 Efforts¶

-The structures are intended to withstand external loads without deforming or breaking.
-As a result of these external loads, the structures support internal forces called efforts.
+The structures are designed to withstand external loads without deforming or breaking.
+As a consequence of these loads, structures experience internal forces called stresses.

 Loads and efforts¶

-- It is an external force acting on a structure.
-It can be a weight, a push, a thermal expansion, etc.
+- External force acting on a structure.
+It can be a weight, a push, thermal expansion, etc.

 - Effort

-- Internal stress or force that supports a structure as a result of external loads.
+- Stress or internal force that appears in a structure as a result of external loads.

-For example, a person sitting on a chair is a load on the chair.
-Due to this load, the legs of the chair support a compressive effort.
+For example, a person sitting in a chair is a burden on the chair.
+Due to this load, the chair legs endure a compressive stress.

-There are 5 different efforts.
+There are 5 types of efforts.
 Each one is explained below.

 Traction¶